Teradata/developer-resources/docs/install-ai-unlimited/production/AWS/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 sidebar_position: 1
 ---

-# Deploy the AI Unlimited template from the AWS Management Console
+# Deploy the AI Unlimited template from the console

-[Add declarative sentence that sums this up.
-Are there logical sections (to get the right-side TOC)?]
+The CloudFormation template deploys a single instance with AI Unlimited running in a container controlled by [systemd](/docs/glossary.md#glo-systemd).

 :::note
 References to AWS Management Console fields and buttons are accurate as of April 7, 2024.
 :::

+## Get the AI Unlimited template

+Download one of the AI Unlimited CloudFormation templates from the [AI Unlimited GitHub repository](https://github.com/Teradata/ai-unlimited).
+Your choice of template depends on whether you use a [load balancer](/docs/glossary.md#glo-load-balancer) and what type.

+***They have already cloned the repo.
+Does that mean they don't have to download the template?
+They just copy it?***

+***Is the load balancer a service supplied by AWS?***

+    - [ai-unlimited-with-alb.yaml](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/templates/ai-unlimited/ai-unlimited-with-alb.yaml)&mdash;Hosts AI Unlimited behind an [application load balancer](/docs/glossary.md#glo-application-load-balancer)
+    - [ai-unlimited-with-nlb.yaml](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/templates/ai-unlimited/ai-unlimited-with-nlb.yaml)&mdash;Hosts AI Unlimited behind a [network load balancer](/docs/glossary.md#glo-network-load-balancer)
+    - [ai-unlimited-without-lb.yaml](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/templates/ai-unlimited/ai-unlimited-without-lb.yaml)&mdash;No load balancer is used

+## Upload the template

-1. From the AWS Management Console, sign in to your AWS account.
+1. Sign in to the [AWS](https://aws.amazon.com) console.
 2. Select the AWS region in which to deploy the engine.
 Teradata recommends selecting the region closest to your primary work location.
+3. Search for and go to **CloudFormation**.
-3. In **CloudFormation**, select **Create Stack**, then **With new resources (standard)**.
+4. Select **Create Stack**, then **With new resources (standard)**.
-4. Select **Upload a template file**.
+5. Select **Upload a template file**.
-5. Upload an AI Unlimited CloudFormation template that you download from the [AI Unlimited GitHub repository](https://github.com/Teradata/ai-unlimited).
-The template deploys a single instance with AI Unlimited running in a container controlled by systemd.
-    - [ai-unlimited-with-alb.yaml](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/templates/ai-unlimited/ai-unlimited-with-alb.yaml)&mdash;Use if AI Unlimited is hosted behind the ***("the" or "an"?)*** application load balancer.
-    - [ai-unlimited-with-nlb.yaml](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/templates/ai-unlimited/ai-unlimited-with-nlb.yaml)&mdash;Use if AI Unlimited is hosted behind the ***("the" or "a"?)*** network load balancer.
-    - [ai-unlimited-without-lb.yaml](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/templates/ai-unlimited/ai-unlimited-without-lb.yaml)&mdash;Use if load balancers are not used. ***("a load balancer is not...")***
+6. Upload the AI Unlimited CloudFormation template you downloaded.

+## Review and update deployment parameters

-5. Review the deployment parameters.
-Provide values for those that AWS and your organization require.
+Review the deployment parameters.
+Provide values, as needed, for those that AWS requires, and any your organization requires.

+***Figure out why the right-most column is cut off--AWS parms only***

 <details>